kfjahnke/envutil/README.md

 ## --roll ANGLE      roll of the virtual camera (in degrees)

 These three angles are applied to the 'virtual camera' taking the extracted view.
 They default to zero.
-It's okay to pass none or just one or two.
+It's okay to pass none or just one or two. yaw is taken as moving the camera to the right, pitch is taken as upward movement, and roll as a clockwise rotation.
+Note that the orientation of the *virtual camera* is modified; when looking at the resulting images, objects seen on them seem to move the opposite way.
+Negative values hove the opposite effect.
+Panorama photographers: to extract nadir patches, pass --pitch -90

 ## --x0 EXTENT       low end of the horizontal range
 ## --x1 EXTENT       high end of the horizontal range